Lykoi Cat Facts | What You Need To Know About These “Werewolf” Kitties

 - Lykois can cost up to $2,500

-- There are several breeders who specialize in producing litters with Lykoi kittens.
+- Several breeders specialize in producing litters with Lykoi kittens.
 Unfortunately, the waiting list is epic (and the prices aren’t exactly cheap either)

 Lykoi cats are the way they are because of their natural genetic mutation.
 It takes two Lykoi parents to produce a true Lykoi kitten and not all kittens will be healthy.